 The painted finish on every cabinet brand is easily damaged by water.
-In fact, Main Line Kitchen Design hasn’t noticed a difference in pain durability between the least expensive brands we carry to the most expensive.
+MLKD hasn’t noticed a difference in paint durability between the least expensive brands we carry to the most expensive.
 They are all easily damaged by ANY standing water left on the cabinetry for any significant length of time.
-Very often consumers have unrealistic expectations about the finish on their painted cabinetry and believe that a painted finish should be as durable and water resistant as the stained finishes they are used to.
+Consumers have unrealistic expectations about the finish on their painted cabinetry.
+They believe that painted finish should be as durable and water resistant as the stained finishes they are used to.
 This is NEVER the case.

 No customer should ever be putting a wet sponge in a tilt-out on a painted cabinet.
 Kitchen designers should not be selling a painted kitchen with a tilt-out in a sink base.
-Occasionally we have a customer that insists on this feature, and we warn them that they will destroy the finish on their cabinet and that no cabinet company will warranty painted cabinetry.
+Occasionally we have a customer that insists on this feature.
+We warn that when the finish on cabinets is damaged by water, no company will warranty painted cabinetry.

 See our cabinet rankings here.
-Other cabinet review sites, like Consumer Reports, are flawed because most often consumers blame the cabinet brands for universal cabinet properties that they weren’t made aware of, or for construction problems caused by the cabinet installer.
-Bad kitchen designers and inexperienced contractors unfortunately don’t get the negative reviews THEY deserve, and instead often those bad reviews are mistakenly passed on to the cabinet companies.
+Cabinet review sites have flaws because consumers blame brands for universal cabinet properties that they aren’t aware of.
+Bad kitchen designers and inexperienced contractors unfortunately don’t get the negative reviews they deserve.
+Instead, those bad reviews are mistakenly passed on to the cabinet companies.
 Read this blog.

-Main Line Kitchen Design makes sure our designers tell our customers not just about the good features of the cabinets and designs they choose, but more importantly, also about any bad features.
+MLKD makes sure to tell customers not just about the good features of the cabinets and designs they choose, but more importantly, also about any bad features.